Skip to content

 share

-Monitor Docker and containerd containers, container orchestration systems like kubernetes, swarm and nomad, or cloud container orchestration services EKS, ECS, AKS, GKE with Sematext by installing simple Docker Certified Agents and using our interface that shows everything in one simple screen.
+Monitor Docker and containerd containers, container orchestration systems like Swarm and Nomad, or cloud container orchestration services EKS, ECS, AKS, GKE with Sematext by installing Sematext Agent and using our interface that shows everything in one simple screen.

 Create a Sematext Monitoring App

-Creating a Sematext Monitoring App is as easy as choosing the Infra integration and giving the App a name.
+Creating a Sematext Infra App is as easy as choosing one of our integrations and giving the App a name.

 See Container data in Sematext Monitoring

-Sematext Agent collects a plethora of metrics about hosts (CPU, memory, disk, network, processes), containers (Docker, containerd) and orchestrator platforms and ships that to Sematext Cloud.
+Sematext Agent collects a plethora of metrics about containers (Docker, containerd) and orchestrator platforms and ships that to Sematext Cloud.

 You can see host and container metrics or have a high-level overview of all your containers in Infrastructure reports.